howaboutwe/ruby-style-guide/README.md

     counter += 1 # increments counter by one
     ```

 * Keep existing comments up-to-date.
-An outdated is worse than no comment
+Favor explanatory commit messages instead.
-at all.
+An outdated comment is worse than no comment at all.

 > Good code is like a good joke - it needs no explanation. <br/>
 > -- Russ Olsen